MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 > [!NOTE]
-> When adding or moving fields using drag and drop be aware that the form preview is responsive and may be rendering multiple columns as stacked.
-To ensure that the field being added or moved is in the correct column, drop or paste it anchored to another field that is already in that column.
+> When adding or moving fields using drag and drop be aware that the form preview is responsive and may be rendering multiple section columns as stacked.
+To ensure that the field being added or moved is in the correct section column, drop or paste it anchored to another field that is already in that section column.

 ## Add fields to a form
 To add fields to a form, use the **Fields** pane.
 The **Fields** pane lets you search and filter to help you quickly find fields.
 It also includes the option to show only unused fields.